Official Members

 BA (Hons), H.DLitt Qld

-Mr Varghese was educated at The University of Queensland, graduating with a Bachelor of Arts with Honours and a University Medal in history in 1978.
+Mr Varghese was educated at The University of Queensland, graduating with a Bachelor of Arts with Honours and a University Medal in history.
 He was appointed an Officer in the Order of Australia (AO) in 2010 and received an Honorary Doctorate of Letters from The University of Queensland in 2013.

-Mr Varghese is chair of the Asialink Council and sits on the boards of CARE Australia and North Queensland Airports.
-He is also on the international governing board of the Rajaratnum School of International Studies in Singapore.
+Mr Varghese sits on the boards of CARE Australia and North Queensland Airports and chairs Asialink's advisory council and the Department of Foreign Affairs and Trade Advisory Board.
+He is also on the international governing board of the Rajaratnam School of International Studies in Singapore.
 He was awarded the Sir Edward “Weary” Dunlop Asialink Medal in 2019 in recognition of outstanding contributions to improving Australia-Asia relations.
-Mr Varghese is an Honorary Fellow of the Australian Academy of the Humanities and a Fellow of the Australian Institute of International Affairs.

 Vice-Chancellor and President